llvdrhau/OUTDOOR_USC/docs/installation.rst

     pip install outdoor

-I will change this to check i it works
+I will change this to check if it works